 Clare advises doing the research, and picking six or so top schools.
 “I have 4 very different kids in terms of interests and what works for them.
 It’s important that they feel comfortable on campus and that it ‘clicks’ with them” she shares.

 All of her kids took different things to college, but Clare made sure they all arrived with “Thank You” notes.
 “They all packed very different stuff,” she says with a laugh.
 “If the Knack Pack had been around back when they started school, I would’ve sent that too,” she says.

-Given the demands of school, internships and summer jobs, this past Christmas Clare gave each of her college kids their own medium Knack Pack.
+Given the demands of school, internships and summer jobs, this past Christmas Clare gave each of her college kids their own medium sized Knack Backpack.
 “I wanted to give them something they’d be excited about, and something that would be useful.
 It was fun to watch them explore the pockets, and talk about what they’d put in each of them.”

 The Knack Pack is great for travel, as each college student is in a different state (Missouri, Massachusetts, Philadelphia and Florida).
 They’re great for weekend trips, and, of course, trips home to see the family.